 - Contact Requests

-- Should inform the local authority children's social care services of the offender's reception to prison and subsequent transfers and of the release address of the offender;
+- Should inform the local authority children's social care services of the offender's reception to prison, subsequent transfers, release on temporary licence and of release date and of the release address of the offender;

-- Should notify the relevant probation service provider.
-The police should also be notified of the release address; and
+- Should notify the relevant probation service provider of PPRC status.
+The police should also be notified of the release date and address;

 - May prevent or restrict a prisoner's contact with children.
 Decisions on the level of contact, if any, should be based on a multi-agency risk assessment.
 The assessment should draw on relevant risk information held by police, probation service provider and prison service.
 The relevant local authority children's social care should contribute to the multi-agency risk assessment by providing a report on the child's best interests.
 The best interests of the child will be paramount in the decision-making process.